hiowenluke/testor/README.md

 ### 4. Before and after

-Sometimes we wanna do something before test and after tested, use "**before**" and "**after**" like below.
+Sometimes you wanna do something before test and after tested, use "**before**" and "**after**" like below.
 The "before" and "after" should be a url array or a url string.

 ```js
 module.exports = [